yoonghan/yoonghan.github.io/README.md

 ## Development for Zeit
-1. Changes are based on *package.json*.
+1. DEPRECATED, no longer be used and has issues with ZEIT's .env/secret settings.
+Changes are based on *package.json*.

 ```
   npm run dev